powellian/pigrid/README.md

 Remote/mobile device testing for [Chrome/Android](https://developers.google.com/web/tools/chrome-devtools/remote-debugging) and [Safari/iPhone](https://www.kenst.com/2019/03/how-to-debug-problems-on-mobile-safari/) used occasionally.
 No testing on 'actual' tablet hardware - will do when kit is available.

 Edge 16+ tested intermittently in Browserstack, needs more (in progress).
-The new Edge Chromium renders it perfectly (at last they've made a proper browser).
+The new Edge Chromium renders it perfectly.

-Currently not working in I-E-*xploder* 11 - working on this.
+Currently **not** working in I-E-*xploder* 11 - am working on this.

 ## Compiling - vanilla SASS style
 To compile PiGrid to a compressed .scss file just run the following command: